spacelift-io/user-documentation/docs/concepts/policy/push-policy/run-external-dependencies.md

 spacectl run-external-dependency mark-completed --id "<commit-sha>-binary-build" --status skipped
 ```

-!!! info
-    Run will be eligible for execution only after all of its dependencies are marked as finished or skipped.
-    At the same time, if any of the dependencies has failed, the run will be marked as failed as well.
+The run will be eligible for execution only **after all of its dependencies are marked** as finished or skipped.
+If any of the dependencies has failed, the run will be marked as failed as well.

 !!! warning
-    In order to mark a run dependency as finished or failed, [spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"} needs to be authenticated and have _write_ access to all the spaces that have runs with the given dependency defined.
+    To mark a run dependency as finished or failed, [spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"} needs to be authenticated and have _write_ access to all the spaces that have runs with the given dependency defined.

-## Example with GH Actions
+## Example with GitHub Actions

-The following example shows how to use this feature with GitHub Actions.

-The first thing we need to do is to define a push policy with dependencies.
+The following example shows how to use external dependencies with GitHub Actions.
+First, define a push policy with dependencies.
+This example defines two dependencies: one for a binary build and one for a Docker image build.
-Our policy will look like this:

 ```rego
 package spacelift